 How do I apply?

 Specific application instructions can be found here.
 Note that the application fee can be waived in some circumstances, and I encourage you to apply for a waiver if you can.
-We are also waiving the GRE requirement for this upcoming application cycle (and perhaps also in future cycles).
+The GRE will be optional for this year’s application cycle.

 Our department uses a traditional lab-based admissions process, in that each student applies to work with a particular professor in a particular lab.
 If you wish to work with me, then I will be the one who is primarily reviewing your application.
 You should be sure to list my name on your application.
 You can list other professors as well; however, this is not required.
 In some cases, a grad student can be co-mentored by two professors.
 If this is something that you’re interested in and if it makes sense for your research interests, you should include this in your application.